leventerguder/injavawetrust-designpattern/injavawetrust-dive-into-design-patterns/03 - Software Design Principles.md

 Over time you might add more and more responsibilities to a method which used to do a simple thing.
 These added behaviors often come with their own helper fields and methods that eventually blur the primary responsibility of the containing class.
 Extracting everything to a new class might make things much more clear and simple.

+## Program to an Interface, not an Implementation

+Program to an interface, not an implementation.
+Depend on abstractions, not on concrete classes.

+You can tell that the design is flexible enough if you can easily extend it without breaking any existing code.

+When you want to make two classes collaborate, you start by making one of them dependent on the other.

+- Determine what exactly one object needs from the other: which methods does it execute?
+- Describe these methods in a new interface or abstract class.
+- Make the class that is a dependency implement this interface.
+- Now make the second class dependent on this interface rather than on the concrete class.
+You still can make it work with objects of the original class, but the connection is now much more flexible.

+## Favor Composition Over Inheritance

+Inheritance is probably the most obvious and easy way of reusing code between classes.
+You have two classes with the same code.
+Create a common base class for these two and move the similar code into it.
+Piece of cake!

+Unfortunately, inheritance comes with caveats that often become apparent only after your program already has tons of classes and changing anything is pretty hard.

+- A subclass can't reduce the interface of the superclass.
+You have to implement all abstract methods of the parent class even if you wont't be using them.

+- When overriding methods you need to make sure that the new behavior is compatible with the base one.
+It’s important because objects of the subclass may be passed to any code that expects objects of the superclass and you don’t want that code to break.

+- Inheritance breaks encapsulation of the superclass The internal details of the parent class become available to the subclass.
+There might be an opposite situation where a programmer makes a superclass aware of some details of sub- classes for the sake of making further extension easier.

+- Subclasses are tightly coupled to superclasses.
+Any changes in a superclass may break the functionality of subclasses.

+- Trying to reuse code through inheritance can lead to creating parallel inheritance hierarchies

+Inheritance usually takes place in a single dimension.
+But whenever there are two or more dimensions , you have to create lots of class combinations, bloating the class hierarchy to a ridiculous size.

+There’s an alternative to inheritance called composition.
+Whereas inheritance represents the "is a" relationship between classes (a car is a transport), composition represents the “has a” relationship (a car has an engine).

+I should mention that this principle also applies to Aggregation - a more relaxed variant of composition where one object may have a reference to the other one but doesn't manage its lifecycle.
+Here's an example : a car has a driver , but he or she may use another car or just walk without the car.